-Based upon the application of the above-mentioned criteria, as set forth in Governmental Accounting Standards, the District has identified no component units.
+Based upon the application of the above-mentioned criteria, as set forth by the Governmental Accounting Standards Board, the District has identified no component units.

 2. Measurement Focus and Basis of Accounting

 The basic financial statements of the District are composed of the following: